ezbuckeye/Calculator-App/README.md

 # Calculator App
-## About
 This is a functional calculator mimicking the behavior of Window’s calculator using Vanilla JavaScript, aspiring to practice the use of Test-driven Development and JavaScript.

-Built by a team of 5 in OSU CSE3901 course, following Agile practices and leveraged Test-driven Development with 100+ test cases to robustify the app.
+It is built by a team of 5 in OSU CSE3901 course, following Agile practices and leveraged Test-driven Development with 100+ test cases to robustify the app.

 ## How to Run
 Open interface.html in file browser.
 Use GUI on Firefox Browser in Ubuntu VM